Guide last updated by Balqees Khan, September 2025.

 If you are interested in legislation or cases concerning mental health issues in specific countries you will need to consult the legislation or law reports for that jurisdiction.

-Consult the Library Catalogue to find the general classmark for the country you require.
+Consult Library Search to find the general classmark for the country you require.
 Consult consolidations of legislation, digests or indexes to trace particular acts or cases.

 Academic users may also use databases like Lexis/Westlaw to find UK, US, EU or international decisions.
 For further information please refer to Law Databases or ask at the Library Enquiry Desk.